 Here’s a post on How to Reduce your Sugar Consumption in 5 Steps.

 If you are looking for more than just a 1 or 3 day cleanse and need a more specific plan on how I rid myself of sugar cravings and lost weight, my 6 Week Sugar Detox Program may be just what your looking for.
 Detailed menu plans and snacks, weekly Video class, shopping list, guidelines for detoxing as well as Maintenance plan to learn how to make this a life style change for good.

 I realize you may be coming to this blog in hopes to help someone find recipes for a diabetic or you yourself may be diabetic.
 If this is the case the best thing to do is use only recipes listed as Low Carb.
 Carbs are what you need to count and look for not just sugar-free recipes.
 Unless otherwise specified recipes using lots of fruits would not be the best choice for a diabetic as dried fruits and such are higher in carbs.
 Per serving low carb recipes should be around or under 12 net grams.
 Please check with your doctor before making a recipe that is not listed as low carb.

 Those looking to Just Get Healthier

 Check out the multiple articles and health tips on this page for guidance and motivation to begin your weight loss journey.
 For multiple menu plans for the family, you can check out my Menu planning page.
-To see what I’ve been eating lately I have a page devoted to my weekly Wednesday post of my visual food journal.
 For those of you who need healthy packed lunches, I have a page devoted to moms called Meals-To Go!